ogratwicklcs/ansible_security_workshop/1.4-qradar/README.md

 ```

 All required files are there - especially the directory `plugins/modules` which contains the actual modules.

-With the collection in place, we can now start to write our playbook.

-> **Note**
->
-> If you want to try this at home: please note that this collection command requires at least Ansible version 2.9!

 ## Step 4.4 - First example playbook